open5e/open5e/source/monsters/monsters_a-z/D/demons/dretch.rst

 gas extends out from the dretch.
 The gas spreads around corners, and its area is lightly obscured.
 It lasts for 1 minute or until a strong wind disperses it.
-Any creature that starts its turn in that area must succeed on a DC 11 Constitution saving throw or be poisoned until the start of its next turn.
-While poisoned in this way, the target can take either an action or a bonus action on its turn, not both, and can't take reactions.
+Any creature that starts its turn in that area must succeed on a DC 11 Constitution saving throw or be :ref:`srd:poisoned` until the start of its next turn.
+While :ref:`srd:poisoned` in this way, the target can take either an action or a bonus action on its turn, not both, and can't take reactions.